 Rafael Nadal flies into third round of French Open

-The 12-time French Open winner spent just one hour and 40 minutes on court
+The 12-time French Open winner spent just one hour and 40 minutes on court; Dominic Thiem overcomes Jack Sock at Roland Garros

 Rafael Nadal flew into the third round of the French Open with a straight-sets victory over Mackenzie McDonald on Wednesday.